 Financial Aid Glossary

-Award Letter: A letter from the college financial aid office that is sent to the student listing all financial aid awarded to the student.
-Award letters vary among institutions, but they generally list the expected family contribution, cost of attendance, and the terms of the aid awarded.
+Offer Letter: A letter from the college financial aid office that is sent to the student listing all financial aid offered to the student.
+Offer letters vary among institutions, but they generally list the expected family contribution, cost of attendance, and the terms of the aid awarded.

 Cost of Attendance: The student’s cost of attendance includes tuition, fees, and a standard allocation designed to cover reasonable living expenses while attending school.
 The cost of attendance is determined by the school using guidelines established by federal regulations.